Claude Code

 Another benefit of using a .env file for configuration is that it makes it much easier to adjust tool configurations for different tasks.
 Claude Code lets you quickly reconnect to an MCP server using its slash commands.
 This allows you to switch environments or update settings without editing your main configuration files.

-• Update the .env file with the new tools set
+• Update the .env file with the new tool set.

-• In Claude Code CLI use /mcp reconnect umbraco-mcp to restart the mcp server
+• In the Claude Code CLI, run /mcp reconnect umbraco-mcp to restart the mcp server.

 Last updated